Algebraic vs. topological vector bundles on spheres

-That $\pi_{10}(S^3) \cong \Z/15$ is classical (see, e.g., \cite{Toda}), so it suffices simply to produce a lift of a generator.
+That $\pi_{10}(S^3) \cong \Z/15$ is classical (see, e.g., \cite{Toda}), so to establish Theorem \ref{thmintro:maincomputation} it suffices simply to produce a lift of a generator.
 The group $\pi_{10}(S^3)$ is especially interesting because it is the first place where $5$-torsion appears in homotopy groups of $S^3$.
-To prove the main result, we introduce a spectral sequence whose $E_1$-page involves $\aone$-homotopy sheaves of punctured affine spaces and that converges to $\aone$-homotopy sheaves of symplectic group; this is achieved in Subection \ref{ss:symplecticss}.
-In Section \ref{s:hopf}, we establish some results about the Hopf map $\nu$.
-In particular, we show that it is stably essential over $\Spec \Z$; we use this to deduce stable non-triviality of an auxiliary class $\delta$.
+To prove the main result, we introduce a spectral sequence whose $E_1$-page involves $\aone$-homotopy sheaves of punctured affine spaces and that converges to the $\aone$-homotopy sheaves of the stable symplectic group; this is achieved in Subsection \ref{ss:symplecticss}.
 In Section \ref{s:oddtorsion}, we analyze the ``symplectic spectral sequence" constructed above to produce the lift of a generator of $\pi_{10}(S^3)$.
-Finally, Section \ref{s:explicit} begins to study the problem of constructing explicitly the rank $2$ algebraic vector bundle whose existence is guaranteed by Theorem \ref{thmintro:main}.
+Finally, Section \ref{s:explicit} begins to study the problem of explicitly constructing the rank $2$ algebraic vector bundle whose existence is guaranteed by Theorem \ref{thmintro:main}.
 We show that any rank $2$ algebraic vector bundle whose associated classifying map corresponds to an element of $\bpi_{4,6}^{\aone}(SL_2)(\cplx)$ not lying in the kernel of the map in Theorem \ref{thmintro:maincomputation}, remains non-trivial after adding a trivial bundle of rank $\leq 3$, but becomes trivial after adding a trivial summand of rank $4$.